-A huge fact is that most people do not even know they have a gluten allergy symptom.
+A huge fact is that most people do not even know they have gluten allergy symptoms.
 Today, it is estimated that over 15% of the population may have gluten intolerance symptoms and don’t even know it.
 More than 55 diseases have been linked to gluten, the protein found in wheat, barley and rye.

 You may have been suffering from some of these symptoms and did not relate that gluten as the major cause of your pain and suffering.

 Do you know if you are one of the 15% of persons who may have a gluten sensitivity?
 If you are like most people, you may not know.
 Now you can find out if you have gluten sensitivity or celiac disease.

 Below are some of the symptoms you can look out for and if you should experience any of them, it could be a sign that you may have gluten intolerance and may need to alter your diet of the foods you consume daily.

 Gluten allergy symptoms includes…